I may not know what I want to do yet with my life, but I know my life has meaning and purpose.

 I respond to changes in my life with a positive attitude.

-When I am stressed or in the midst of a challenge in my life, I turn to God and my faith to give me strength and perspective.
+When I am stressed or in the midst of transition, I turn to God/Higher Power/Source and my spiritual life to give me strength and resilience.

 I feel good about the support I get from others when I have something big going on in my life.